TL;DR

 Here are some key considerations to keep in mind when making your decision:

-Maze’s AI functionalities ensure that each step in your research process complements your UX/UI Design tools, usability testing tools, and product discovery tools.
+Maze’s AI functionalities ensure that each step in your research process complements your UX/UI design tools, usability testing tools, and product discovery tools.
 With smart features like bias-free question drafting, theme clustering, and auto-generated summaries, Maze speeds up your research process and helps you make sense of the data.

-Plus, you get access to 50+ pre-built research templates and integrations with popular wireframe and design tools like Figma, Sketch, and Adobe XD—and the ease of exporting digestible reports, positioning your team to make data-driven decisions confidently.
+Plus, you get access to 50+ pre-built research templates and integrations with popular wireframe and design tools like Figma, and AI prototyping tools like Figma Make, Bolt, and Loveable.

 Frequently asked questions about AI tools for user research